bravebioinformatics/gggenome_cl/README.md

-# gggenome_cl repository helps you do the GGGenome search through command line.
+# gggenome_cl helps you do the GGGenome search through command line.

 1. Pull the repository to your local environment.
 2. Go to the directory, open the file named "sequences.txt" and paste sequences you want to search.